Rinaldo Cruzado

-Paulo Rinaldo Cruzado Durand (born 21 September 1984 in Lima) is a Peruvian footballer who plays as a midfielder.
+Paulo Rinaldo Cruzado Durand (born 21 September 1984) is a Peruvian professional footballer who plays as a midfielder.

 Club career

 Alianza Lima

-Cruzado came up through the youth ranks of Academia Tito Drago.
+Born in Lima, Cruzado came up through the youth ranks of Academia Tito Drago.
 In 2002, he joined Alianza Lima.
-Later in the 2002 season he made his Peruvian Primera División debut for Club Alianza Lima, which was his only appearance that year.
+Later in the 2002 season he made his Peruvian Primera División debut for Alianza Lima, which was his only appearance that year.
 He eventually established himself as an important player for Alianza and together with a young Jefferson Farfán went on to claim the 2003 Peruvian Primera División League title.
 Again in the 2004 season he helped Alianza win the 2004 Peruvian League title.
 He made his Copa Libertadores debut on 11 February 2004 in a group stage match against São Paulo FC, which finished in a 2–1 loss for Alianza.
 He played in all of the group stage matches in the 2004 Copa Libertadores.
-However, Alianza were eliminated in that stage as they only managed to finish in 3rd place.
+However, Alianza were eliminated in that stage as they only managed to finish in third place.
 In the 2005 season, he played 35 games and scored 1 goal, but with the departure of key players like Jefferson Farfán and Walter Vilchez Alianza finished in 7th place in the overall standings.
 The next season Cruzado made the most appearances for Alianza in all his time there, with 42 games played and 3 goals scored.
 That year in the 2006 season he formed a strong partnership in midfield with Marko Ciurlizza and won his third Peruvian League title with Alianza.
 Cruzado played an important role in the final two-legged tie that determined the champions of the 2006 season.
 The first leg was won by Cienciano 1–0 in Cusco.
 In the second leg, Cruzado helped Alianza turn the tie around and defeat Cienciano 3–1 in Matute, with the winning goal being scored by teammate Flavio Maestri.